 However, it is not the case that this is the first time this kind of restoration would be done in the world, with one particular case popping out, which is South Korea's “Four Rivers Project” in which throughout several years the main rivers of the country were unpolluted and transformed into references of sustainability and access to public goods.
 We can also mention the largest convention center in Europe, Excell London, situated on the banks of the formerly abandoned Victoria River; In addition to our very near Puerto Madero in Buenos Aires, which was once abandoned, it is now one of the most cosmopolitan places in the city.

-We have to take into account that the Tietê and Pinheiros rivers are already major axes of displacement within the city of São Paulo, with the Marginal slopes housing both road and rail transportation solutions.
-The addition of inland waterway transportation would be one more alternative to perform both metropolitan and inter-metropolitan displacement, generating solutions for both citizens and cargo transportation.
+We have to take into account that the Tietê and Pinheiros rivers are already major points of displacement within the city of São Paulo, with the Marginal lanes housing both road and rail transportation solutions.
+The addition of waterway transportation would be one more alternative to perform both metropolitan and inter-metropolitan displacement, generating solutions for both citizens and cargo transportation.

-Included in its design are a series of water stops, serving as bus stops that make use of an intelligent platform height adjustment system to provide constant passenger access regardless of water height.
-This type of solution is interesting not only from the point of view of unburdening heavy traffic, but also generates tourist interest and entertainment potential.
+Included in this design are a series of water stops, serving as bus stops that make use of an intelligent platform height adjustment system to provide constant passenger access regardless of water height.
+This type of solution is interesting not only from the point of view of unburdening heavy traffic, but also generating tourist interest and entertainment potential.

 As we noted in this brief article, it is not the case that it is impossible to think of projects like this, as they have already been executed elsewhere.
 What is lacking is political will coupled with a greater awareness of the population that a polluted river is not simply a lost cause, but something that can with effort be turned into a good for the population.